CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/cbengine.rst

 Flow file is composed by flows.
 Each flow is represented as a tuple (*start_time*, *end_time*, *vehicle_interval*, *route*), which means from *start_time* to *end_time*, there will be a vehicle with *route* every *vehicle_interval* seconds.
 The format of flows contains serval parts:

-* The first line of flow file is *n*, which means the number of flow.
+* The first row of flow file is *n*, which means the number of flow.

-* The following *3n* lines indicating configuration of each flow.
+* The following *3n* rows indicating configuration of each flow.
 Each flow have 3 configuration lines.

-    * The first line of flow configuration indicating *start_time*, *end_time*, *vehicle_interval*.
+    * The first row consists of *start_time*, *end_time*, *vehicle_interval*.

-    * The second line of flow configuration indicating the length of route of this flow : *k*.
+    * The second row is the number of road segments of route for this flow : *k*.

-    * The third line of flow configuration indicating the `route` of this flow.
+    * The third row describes the `route` of this flow.
 Here flow's route is defined by `roads` not `intersections`.

 .. code-block:: c